In 1983, Mike McNeill ran into an “unreasonable customer.”

 2) Empathize.
 Walk a mile in their moccasins.
 Try to find out how they feel.
 Refrain from harsh or immediate judgments.
 Ask yourself not only what they want, but why they want it.
 Determine their needs, no matter how crazy they may appear.

 3) Assess the situation.
 Agree with them initially so as to buy time and think.
 What are your options?
 What are their options?
 How could you best negotiate and turn this into a win-win situation?
 If their rationale is totally whacked out, agree with them anyway.
 Let them see you as an ally.
 Then silently consider what’s acceptable in the situation and strive for a balance.
+While McNeill knew Cuba was out of the question, he strategically painted the advantages of a closer, Mexico.
+This, coupled with the overall ability to make the hijacker feel normal and even

 To help you remember these points.
 Think of the word L-E-A-D:

-· Listen
+· Lead

 · Empathize